sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 ![equator](img/7.png "new equator")
 ![equator](img/8.png "new equator")

-Note that there are now huge swaths of land on the equator - Eurasia, the Arctic, the full length of South America, Antarctica, and Australia.
+Note that there are now huge swaths of land on the equator - Eurasia, the Arctic, the full length of South America, Antarctica, Australia, and the shallow area around Indonesia.
+In fact, the only significant stretches of ocean are a slice of the Atlantic between North and South America and slices of the Pacific around Antarctica.

 Currently, the equator only runs through the top of South America, the bottom of South Africa, and Indonesia.
 In particular, there is a huge body of water running along the equator - the Pacific Ocean: